jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/2_advanced_hist/task.md

 You can use the hidden `get_median` function, accepting the city sales to calculate the median sales for each city.

 If you get stuck,
-please feel free to use the hints below, where you can also find what the final figure should look like.
+please feel free to use the hints below, where you can also find a preview of the final figure.

 ## Further customization

 If you want, you can further customize the figure.
-Here are some ideas for the customization:
+Here are some ideas for customization:

 1. Change font weights and sizes.
 2. Add minor ticks to the `x` axis of the histograms.
-3. Add some jitter for `y` axis of the scatter plot.
+3. Add some jitter to the `y` axis of the scatter plot.

 We encourage you to explore these customizations on your own, as not all of them will be covered in this course.